GLOBALLY RECOGNIZED ROSEN LAW FIRM Encourages Luminar Technologies, Inc. Investors to Inquire About Securities Class Action Investigation – LAZR

-/EIN News/ -- NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Luminar Technologies, Inc. (NASDAQ: LAZR) resulting from allegations that Luminar may have issued materially misleading business information to the investing public.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Luminar Technologies, Inc. LAZR resulting from allegations that Luminar may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Luminar securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.